Computer worm

 A computer worm is a standalone malware computer program that replicates itself in order to spread to other computers.
 It often uses a computer network to spread itself, relying on security failures on the target computer to access it.
 It will use this machine as a host to scan and infect other computers.
-When these new worm-invaded computers are controlled, the worm will continue to scan and infect other computers using these computers as hosts, and this behaviour will continue.
+When these new worm-invaded computers are controlled, the worm will continue to scan and infect other computers using these computers as hosts, and this behavior will continue.
 Computer worms use recursive methods to copy themselves without host programs and distribute themselves based on exploiting the advantages of exponential growth, thus controlling and infecting more and more computers in a short time.
 Worms almost always cause at least some harm to the network, even if only by consuming bandwidth, whereas viruses almost always corrupt or modify files on a targeted computer.

 Many worms are designed only to spread, and do not attempt to change the systems they pass through.
 However, as the Morris worm and Mydoom showed, even these "payload-free" worms can cause major disruption by increasing network traffic and other unintended effects.

 History

+The first ever computer worm is generally accepted to be a self-replicating version of Creeper created by Ray Tomlinson and Bob Thomas at BBN in 1971 to replicate itself across the ARPANET.
+Tomlinson also devised the first antivirus software, named Reaper, to delete the Creeper program.